Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Introduction

-However, when formally evaluating the winding number in proof assistants such as Isabelle/HOL and HOL Light, unexpected difficulties arise, as it has been noticed by Harrison \cite{harrison-pnt} and Li et al. \cite{Li_ITP2016}.
-To alleviate this problem, we formalise a theory of the Cauchy index on the complex plane and thus we succeed to approximate how the path winds.
-When the path is a cycle and comprises linear and part of circular paths, we can now evaluate the winding number by calculating Cauchy indices along those sub-paths.
+However, when formally evaluating the winding number in proof assistants such as Isabelle/HOL and HOL Light, unexpected difficulties arise, as pointed out by Harrison \cite{harrison-pnt} and Li et al. \cite{Li_ITP2016}.
+To address this problem, we formalise a theory of the Cauchy index on the complex plane, thereby approximating how the path winds.
+When the path is a cycle and comprises line segments and parts of circles, we can now evaluate the winding number by calculating Cauchy indices along those sub-paths.

-In addition, by further combining the previous formalisation of the argument principle \cite{Li_ITP2016} (which associates the winding number with the number of complex roots), we build effective procedures to count complex roots of a polynomial within some domains, such as a rectangle box and a half-plane.
+In addition, by further combining our previous formalisation of the argument principle \cite{Li_ITP2016} (which associates the winding number with the number of complex roots), we build effective procedures to count the complex roots of a polynomial within some domains, such as a rectangle box and a half-plane.

-In short, the main contributions of this paper are \begin{itemize} \item a novel tactic to enable users to evaluate the winding number through Cauchy indices, \item and novel verified procedures to count complex roots of a polynomial. \end{itemize} The Isabelle sources of this paper are available from the Archive of Formal Proofs \cite{Winding_Number_Eval-AFP,Count_Complex_Roots-AFP}.
+In short, the main contributions of this paper are \begin{itemize} \item a novel tactic to enable users to evaluate the winding number through Cauchy indices, \item and novel verified procedures to count complex roots of a polynomial. \end{itemize} The Isabelle sources of this paper are available from the Archive of Formal Proofs \cite{Count_Complex_Roots-AFP,Winding_Number_Eval-AFP}.

 Formulations in this paper, such as the definition of the Cauchy index and statements of some key lemmas, mainly follow Rahman and Schmeisser's book \cite[Chapter 11]{Rahman:2016us} and Eisermann's paper \cite{MichaelEisermann:2012be}.
-Nevertheless, we were still obliged to devise some proofs on our own as discussed later.
+Nevertheless, we were still obliged to devise some proofs on our own, as discussed later.